savirsingh/ccc-solutions/README.md

 Email kopichiki@gmail.com if you have any questions.

-You can find all of these problems at https://dmoj.ca or https://cemc.uwaterloo.ca
+You can find all of these problems at https://dmoj.ca or https://cemc.uwaterloo.ca.

-The CCC can be difficult for a lot of people, but continue practicing and you might even be able to achieve a perfect score.

 ### My Actual CCC Scores:
 - CCC '22: 30/75, Junior (only 2 months of practice)